AlexanderProd/gatsby-shopify-starter/README.md

 This starter also includes credentials to a Shopify demo store so you can try it out immediately without having to start a store.
 To use your own just change the values inside of `.env`.

+To obtain your own credentials you need the create a custom app in the Shopify frontend and enable the Storefront as well as the Admin API.

 If you have questions feel free to message me on [Twitter](https://twitter.com/alexanderhorl) 🤙🏻

 Checkout [nureineburg.alexanderhoerl.de](https://nureineburg.alexanderhoerl.de) for a real public shop built with this starter, the code is also [public](https://github.com/AlexanderProd/nureineburg.de/).